How to measure wrist size for watches

 Your wrist is also larger when your palm is open, but as we mentioned earlier—this is generally preferable when taking measurements, as it’ll account for things like size fluctuation.

-So, your watch fits.
-That’s great, but it won’t be of much use or comfort should an accident occur.
+Once you’ve found your correct wrist size, investing in a watch can be a large investment.
 That’s why you might want to consider taking out insurance to protect your precious wristwear.

 All policies also come underpinned by the Ripe Guarantee, which means you won’t find the same level of cover for a better price anywhere else on the market.